CristianBarragan/CoffeeBean/docs/08-Persistence/PostgreSQL-AGE.md

 ## Provider Architecture

-> Providers are the abstraction layer between the CoffeeBeanery Runtime and a specific persistence technology.
+> Providers are the abstraction layer between the Foundgine Runtime and a specific persistence technology.
 They translate execution plans into provider-specific operations while preserving the semantics established during planning.
 Providers understand databases, transports, and protocols—but they never understand the application's domain model.

 Providers encapsulate infrastructure.